chriskyfung/Agile-Win-Hotkey-for-iFlyVoice/index.md

    {% include picture.html img="toggle-iflyvoice-onoff.png" width="730" height="294" class="shadow-none" alt="Toggle iFLYTEK Voice Input to start/stop dictating your voices" source="assets" %}

-  - **Install**: If iFlyIME is not found, it guides you to download and install the latest version (**v3.0.1746**).
-The tool now intelligently locates the iFlyVoice executable, and even allows you to **set a custom path** if you have a non-standard installation.
+  - **Install & Configure**: If iFlyIME is not found, it guides you to download and install the latest version (**v3.0.1746**).
+The tool now intelligently locates the iFlyVoice executable, supports custom paths via a centralized `config.ini`, and includes fallback mechanisms for greater reliability.

    {% include picture.html img="warning-if-cannot-find-iflyvoice-exe.png" width="469" height="136" alt="You don't seem to have Xunfei voice input method installed yet.
 Do you want to download the installation package and [manually install] it to the default directory now?" source="assets" class="ml-li" %}